OPPO-PersonalAI/Adaptive_Agent_Foundation_Models/server/SERVER_README.md

 ```

-## 🧪 Verify Servers
+## 🧪 Test Servers
-1. After executing the `start_servers.sh start` script, the system will **automatically run the functional test scripts for all servers**—no manual triggering is required.
+1. Configure environment variables in the `servers/.env` file and execute the `start_servers.sh start` startup script.
+2. Run `start_servers.sh test` to test all services.
-2. If you need to test a specific server individually, you can directly execute the corresponding test script in the `server/server_tests/` directory.
-Each test script contains specific examples of execution commands.
+3. To test a specific server, configure environment variables in `server/version/TestEnvironment.sh` and directly execute the corresponding test script in the `server/server_tests/` directory.
+Each test script contains specific execution command examples.

 ## 🔌 Tool Server Interface Details